-So, what exactly is Graphene?
+So, what exactly it is?
 It’s a single layer of carbon atoms arranged in a way that represents a honeycomb.
-To give you an idea of its size, if you were to stack three million Graphene layers on top of each other, it would only just be visible as a small graphite crystal.
+To give you an idea of its size, if you were to stack three million layers on top of each other, it would only just be visible as a small graphite crystal.

-Here is everything you need to know about Graphene technologies and the way that this fascinating material is being used to change the world.
+Here is everything you need to know about this technologies and the way that this fascinating material is being used to change the world.

 How does graphene work?